steharr/ms1-portfolio-steharr/README.md

 The site is designed to be a one page scrolling site.
 This is to make the site navigation as smooth as possible for the recruiter.
 The objective is that the site flows in one direction (ie. from top to bottom) with the final destination being a contact page.
 This replicates how a recruiter normally reads through a CV (i.e. top to bottom) which will give them a feeling of familiarity.

-In order to minimize the amount of manual navigation the site has been designed with the objective that the viewer should not need to press any button in order to view any data.
-Navigation is primarily done by scrolling.
+Navigation is on the site is intended to be primarily done by scrolling.
 The only time the user should need to press any element on the website is for either of the following situations:
 * They want to go back and re-evaluate a previously seen page (possible through the main overhead nav bar)
 * They want to skip content to go to a page of particular interest (e.g. on the 'about' page there is an option to jump to projects).
+* They want go to an external location e.g. a Github project repository

 ### **Structure Plane**
 For the structure of the site I decided to include the key elements of a resume/cv: a personal pitch/summary, education, work history, skills, projects.
 I also included a contact form section in order to fulfil site viewer user stories 8 and 9.
 When deciding the individual layout of each page, I researched typical website layouts online for inspiration.
 A notable example which helped was [this article from adobe.com](https://xd.adobe.com/ideas/principles/web-design/11-website-layouts-that-made-content-shine-in-2019/)